Revolutionizing the Car Buying Experience: Eliminate Finance Frictions

 The disconnect?
 Today’s online quotes often rest on shaky foundations, with 64% of responding dealers agreeing that online payment quote estimates are often based on consumer-submitted credit information , rather than actual FICO scores or lender-decisioning criteria.

 The point here is not all customers qualify equally – not to the same rate, term and payment.
-A college grad without a job can have a 740 credit score but can’t finance a bicycle, whereas a high income, high down payment customer with the 690 credit score can get multiple finance offers.
+A college grad without a job can have a 740 credit score but can’t finance a bicycle, whereas a high income, high net worth, high down payment customer with a lower credit score can get multiple finance offers.
 Similarly, self-penciling payment tool estimates could be off by as much as $50 to $100+ a month, which is a BIG deal for most shoppers and can amount to thousands of dollars over the life of the loan.

 The lender is also likely to have specific guidelines regarding the type, age, and condition of the vehicle eligible for financing – all of which will affect the payment.
 Other criteria used by lenders to qualify the customer and the specific vehicle of choice include: